Akkilah/HC-6/README.md

 # HC-6
-Sample code for HC-06 Sensor
+Sample code for HC-06 Sensor with Arduino